vkotturu/learning-library/developer-library/microservices-unified-observability/deploy-and-test-app/deploy-and-test-app.md

 ## Task 1: Deploy microservices and access application

 1. Run the deploy script.
-This will create the deployment, services, etc. for all microservices in the kubernetes cluster `msdataworkshop` namespace:
+This will create the deployment, services, etc. for all microservices in the Kubernetes cluster's `msdataworkshop` namespace:

     ```
     <copy>cd $GRABDISH_HOME;./deploy-noLB.sh</copy>